When You Miss Your Mother (But She is No Longer Around)

 Ed, this song makes me want to hug and curse you at the same time.
 Thank you.
 But also, screw you.

-Note: Also published by Thought Catalog at www.thoughtcatalog.com
+Editor's Note: This article was also published by Thought Catalog at www.thoughtcatalog.com